 A 70-year-old came out of retirement to teach nursing.
-She died of covid-19 after a student exposed her.
+She died of complications from covid-19 after a student exposed her.

 For months, she taught nursing basics to dozens of students in person at Collin College in suburban Dallas.
 But in October, a student exposed her to the virus, the school said, and last month, Meda died of complications from covid-19.

-As the coronavirus has killed at least 256,000 Americans, the virus has also taken a vicious toll on health care workers.
+As the coronavirus has killed at least 256,000 Americans, the virus has also taken a vicious toll on health-care workers.
 The Centers for Disease Control and Prevention says at least 232,497 health-care workers have tested positive for the coronavirus, and 836 have died.

 While Meda wasn’t a front-line nurse anymore, her daughter says she knowingly took a serious risk at her age to help educate future nurses during the global health crisis.